 2040 Performance Laboratory Lec.
 0 Lab.
 3 Cr.
+1

-1 Prerequisite: permission of instructor.
-Preparation as a performer in the LSUA Summer Theatre musical production(s).
-May be taken for a maximum of four hours of credit
+Prerequisite: permission of instructor.
+Preparation

+as a performer in the LSUA Summer Theatre

+musical production(s).
+May be taken for a

+maximum of four hours of credit.
+Offered as

+needed.

-MUSI Introduction to Non-Profit Arts Agency Management
+MUSI Introduction to Non-Profit Arts

+3001 Agency Management Lec.
+2 Lab.
+2 Cr.
+3

 Also offered as FIAR 3001 and THTR 3001.

+Prerequisite: completion of Fine Arts general

+education courses (fine arts, music or theatre) and

+demonstration of computer proficiency; or

-Prerequisite: completion of Fine Arts general education courses (fine arts, music or theatre) and demonstration of computer proficiency; or permission of instructor.
+demonstration of computer proficiency; or permission of instructor.
 An introduction to all phases of the development and operation of a non-profit arts agency.
 Includes field work with a non-profit arts agency.
+Offered as needed.